Tommy John: Coaching career

 John started his coaching career at Furman University.
-During the 2002 season, John joined the Expos' organization, serving as the pitching coach for the Harrisburg Senators of the Eastern League before managing the Maryvale in the Arizona Fall League.
+During the 2002 season, John joined the Montreal Expos' organization, serving as the pitching coach for the Harrisburg Senators of the Eastern League before managing the Maryvale in the Arizona Fall League.
 In 2003, he was promoted to coach the Triple-A Edmonton Trappers of the Pacific Coast League.
 Next year, the Yankees got permission from the Expos to interview John, and New York hired him to be the pitching coach for the Staten Island Yankees.

 On December 17, 2006, John was named manager of the Bridgeport Bluefish in the Atlantic League.
 The fifth manager in team history, he compiled a 159176 winloss record in two and a half seasons with Bridgeport.
 John resigned on July 8, 2009, to pursue a "non-baseball position" with Sportable Scoreboards.
 Frank Boulton, the team owner and CEO, publicly thanked John for his contributions.
 While still managing the Bluefish, he became the spokesman for Tommy John's Go-Flex, a joint cream for older athletes manufactured by New Vitality.

 Personal life

 George Vecsey of The New York Times described John as "a churchgoer, a good-natured family man."
 On July 13, 1970, Tommy married the former Sally Simmons.
 They are the parents of four children: Tamara, Tommy III, Travis, and Taylor.
-In 2014, John moved to La Quinta, California with his girlfriend, Cheryl Zeldin, who he was married to as of January 2022.
+In 2014, John moved to La Quinta, California, with his girlfriend, Cheryl Zeldin, who as of January 2022 he bethrothed to.

 In 1998, Tamara John married Patrick Mannelly, who later became a long snapper for the Chicago Bears.
 The two met at Duke University.
 As a 10-year-old in 1992, Taylor's singing and acting talents landed him a role in Les Misérables on Broadway.
 He also played Little League Baseball, as did his brothers.
 On March 9, 2010, Taylor died at the age of 28 as the result of a seizure and heart failure apparently due to an overdose of prescription drugs.
 "He was the greatest kid in the world, but he would get into these panic spells and deep abysses," John said of Taylor.
 "He was wired different than the rest of us."
 John started the "Let's Do It" Foundation, dedicated to raising awareness about suicides and preventing them.